nathanl/authority/README.markdown

   end

   describe "class" do
-    it "lets admins update in bulk" do expect(AdminAuthorizer).to be_updatable_by(@admin)
+    it "lets admins update" do
+      expect(AdminAuthorizer).to be_updatable_by(@admin)
     end

-    it "doesn't let users update in bulk" do expect(AdminAuthorizer).not_to be_updatable_by(@user)
+    it "doesn't let users update" do
+      expect(AdminAuthorizer).not_to be_updatable_by(@user)
     end
   end